hannahfriedrich/AirportControlTower/README.md

 of the map updates with the state and the number of airports in that state.
 If you click on a state, the map will be zoom to that state.

-## Projeciton
+## Projection
-I decided to use the USA Contiguous Albers Equal Area Conic projection (EPSG:102003) because the United States is predominately oriented East-West as opposed to North-South.
-While conic projections do not retain share or scale correctly, distortion is minimized  between standard parallels.
+I decided to use the USA Contiguous Albers Equal Area Conic projection (EPSG:102003) because the United States is predominately oriented East-West as opposed to North-South and conic projections handle "wide" geogrpahic spans well.
+While conic projections do not retain shape or scale exactly, distortion is minimized  between standard parallels.

 ## Major Functions